saifaustcse/SDLC-Methodologies/README.md

     4. Finalize Software
        Here, features, functions, aesthetics, and interface of the software are finalized with the client.
 Stability, usability, and maintainability are of paramount importance before delivering to the client.

-    Use cases for the Waterfall model:
+    Use cases for the RAD model:

         * When a system needs to be produced in a short span of time (2-3 months)
         * When the requirements are known